 Computer Support Technician

-This course is designed to provide the learner with the skills and understanding of the fundamentals of computer systems, hardware and software maintenance, networking, virtualisation and programming.
-There are considerable employment opportunities in the ICT areas.
-Graduates who are successful on the course will be well prepared to work in technical support and in troubleshooting a range of hardware issues and problems.
+This Computer Support Technician, Level 5 course is designed to equip learners with essential skills and knowledge in computer systems, hardware and software maintenance, networking, virtualization, and programming.
+There are numerous employment opportunities in the ICT field.
+Successful graduates will be well-prepared for roles in technical support and troubleshooting various hardware issues.

 Duration